AnTheMaker/Fusilli.js/README.md

 Go to school

 #### It doesn't work!
 I tested it a bit and it worked fine...
-If it shouldn't work for you, please go ahead and open up an issue!
+If it doesn't work for you, please go ahead and open up an issue!

 #### But it can't do X
 This library's focus is simplicity.
 It's main goal is to be lightweight and minimal.
 I won't add fancy animations, trigger-handlers or stuff like that.
 Please look for a different Modal library if you need all that stuff.